paleobot/pbot-static/How To/Reference.md

 **Year** – The year (include all four digits) in which the article was published.

-**PBDB ID** – If the Reference already exists in the Paleobiology Database, then this field stores the reference’s PBDB identification number.
+**PBDB ID** – If the Reference already exists in the Paleobiology Database, then this field stores the Reference’s PBDB identification number.
 If the Reference does not exist already in PBDB, this field may be left blank.
 See instructions at the beginning of this document (above Journal article) for instructions on searching PBDB.

 **Authors** – Link each author’s Person node to the Reference.
 The “Order” field allows you to enter author order (numbers only).
 Click the magnifying glass to bring up a PBot search for Person nodes, enter search information, and choose the correct Person.
 Click “ADD AUTHORS” to search for the next author’s Person node.
 Make sure to enter all authors.